ADHD Coaching Online

-I help adults with ADHD create kickass systems so they can increase productivity, tap into positive qualities of ADHD and feel good about themselves.
+I help adults living with ADHD create kickass systems to that they can increase productivity, tap into the positive qualities of ADHD, and feel good about themselves.

 Let’s talk.
-Schedule your 20 minute complimentary consult so that you to have an opportunity to:
+Schedule your 60-minute complimentary consult so that you to have an opportunity to:

 Make sure we are a good fit